usgs/groundmotion-processing/docs/developer/readers.md

-# Writing a data reader
+# Adding a new data reader

 Most of the difficulty in writing data file readers for the various formats supported by gmprocess comes in handling the various types of headers and